serbanghita/gamedev/packages/pathfinding/README.md

 # Pathfinding

-> Pathfinding library that implements A* with Manhattan distance.
+> Pathfinding library that implements A* with Euclidean or Manhattan distance.